Skip to main content

 Agent context injection

-Agents automatically receive compact summaries of existing artifacts in the conversation as <system_context> parts.
+Agents automatically receive compact summaries of existing artifacts in the conversation as <system_events> parts.
 This means the agent knows what drafts are pending, what’s been sent, and what actions the user has taken — enabling natural follow-up interactions like “actually, change the meeting to 3pm” or “add the quarterly numbers to that email”.
-When a user takes an action (sends an email, schedules a meeting), an <artifact_action> context part is persisted so subsequent agent turns are aware of what changed.
+When a user takes an action (sends an email, schedules a meeting), an <artifact_action> system event is persisted so subsequent agent turns are aware of what changed.